 We wanted to create a different kind of heritage trail.
 One that would record people’s memories of an area – and uncover the layers of history, the traces that remain of different people and communities.

-Midland Actors Theatre worked with a group of young people at George Dixon Academy in Birmingham.
+Midland Actors Theatre worked on a heritage trail with a group of young people at George Dixon Academy in Birmingham, as part of the "One Area Through Time" project.
 MAT’s Artistic Director David Allen reports:

 “We began by inviting the group to draw a rough map of the area where they live now – or somewhere they had lived previously; and to mark on it places which had personal associations for them - shops they visited, areas where they played, and so on.

 “Then, we discussed as a group: could a map like this reveal things about history?
 Or is it all just personal anecdote?
 Most of them said, at first: it’s just personal anecdote; but we looked at what the value of personal stories could be for historians.
 This was part of a process, to shift the teaching of history in schools – and the understanding of what history is.